jeremywillans/ha-rest980-roomba/README.md

 ```
 **HA ADDON**

-- Add the following Github Repository to your Hass.io Add-on Store
+- Add the following Github Repository to your HA Add-on Store
   https://github.com/jeremywillans/hass-addons
 - Locate and install the roombapw Add-on, following the included instructions.